 Your home is your greatest asset that gives you a place where you can relax after a long day at work.
 Therefore, taking care of your property is crucial because it boosts its value and ensures that it is in excellent condition at all times.
 Basement repair and waterproofing is key for any home, and it involves relieving hydrostatic pressure and diverting water outside the foundation walls.
-Even though a professional can install a good waterproofing system, there are tips that homeowners can also use.
-Here are some of these waterproofing tips.
+Even though a professional can install a good waterproofing system and run a commercial dehumidifier, there are tips that homeowners can also use.
+Here are some of these waterproofing tips..

 Prevent hydrostatic pressure

 Hydrostatic pressure results from water buildup in the soil that surrounds your foundation.
 This pressure results in foundation cracks and creates water seepage and leaks.
 You can prevent the buildup of this pressure by maintaining downspouts and gutters.
 You should never allow broken irrigation, drain or gutter pipes to dump water close to the foundation.
 You should also keep snow piling, grade sloping and landscaping away from your foundation.

 The biggest basement issues usually start small and develop over time if they are not fixed on time.
 Minor basement problems are affordable to fix and will take a smaller amount of time.
 Therefore, you should conduct the inspections on your own every couple of months.
 You can save lots of dollars by catching small cracks or water stains before they become big cracks and cause leaks with early basement repair services.
 If you’re not sure if the cracks are alarming or not, Granite Foundation Repair advises it’s best to hire the professionals to inspect the basement every now and then.